SCHOLARSHIP PROGRAM

 Nursing School

-In 2017, World Gospel Mission had the privilege of being a part of an innovative pilot nursing high school in Honduras.
-The Nursing School was the dream of missionaries Larry and Angie Overholt, career missionaries.
+In 2017, World Gospel Mission had the privilege of being part of an innovative pilot nursing high school in Honduras.
+The Nursing School was the dream of missionary Angie Overholt, career missionary.
 The academically rigorous program is taught from a Christian worldview.
-Students earning a certification in nursing provides a high-paying salary that helps break the cycle of poverty in their families and their country.
-Today, many nursing studenst are part of the program each year.
+Students earning a certification in nursing provides a salary that helps break the cycle of poverty in their families.
+Each year, up to 50 students graduate the IETI Nursing Program.

 Choluteca Nursing School